apache/nuttx/configs/README.txt

 		  and making it available for re-use (and possible over-wear).
 		  Default: 8192.
 		CONFIG_FS_ROMFS - Enable ROMFS filesystem support
+		CONFIG_FS_RAMMAP - For file systems that do not support XIP, this option will enable a limited form of memory mapping that is implemented by copying whole files into memory.

 	SPI driver
 		CONFIG_SPI_OWNBUS - Set if there is only one active device